valzargaming/valzargaming/README.md

-I maintain many repositories, some of which belong to teams I own, such as Valgorithms and Civ13.
+I maintain many repositories, some of which belong to teams I own or co-own, such as Valgorithms and Civ13.
 Below you'll find an overview of some key projects, their purposes, and how to get started with them.

 ## Repositories Overview